Join the Sustainable Optoelectronics Research Group

 Until vacancy is filled.

 Are you passionate about pushing the boundaries of gas sensors and printable semiconductors to create a sustainable future?
 Join our dynamic Sustainable Optoelectronics Research Group, led by Prof. Vincenzo Pecunia, PhD Cantab FIMMM PEng SMIEEE, at the School of Sustainable Energy Engineering, Simon Fraser University (Canada).
-We are excited to announce a PhD studentship focused on advancing solar-driven hydrogen generation through innovative printable semiconductors.
+We are seeking candidates for a PhD opportunity focused on advancing solar-driven hydrogen generation through innovative printable semiconductors.

 In this project, we aim to develop next-generation photovoltaic-electrochemical systems that harness solar energy to drive efficient and sustainable hydrogen production.
 By integrating printable optoelectronic materials, we seek to enhance the scalability, affordability, and environmental impact of hydrogen generation for a clean energy future.

-While researching at the Sustainable Optoelectronics Research Group, you will pursue a PhD in Sustainable Energy Engineering, equipping you with the expertise needed to address the world’s most pressing sustainability challenges.
+While researching at the Sustainable Optoelectronics Research Group, you would pursue a PhD in Sustainable Energy Engineering, equipping you with the expertise needed to address the world’s most pressing sustainability challenges.

 Key Application Requirements: